sarthak7awasthi/Flask-NeuroFlow-co-op-Test-/README.md

 # MoodFlask

-This is a web application which allows users to register or login to their account and enter their daily github commits along with their moods and other to-do lists.
-The web app suggests media and other entertainments based on mood.
+This is a web application which allows users to register or login to their account and enter their daily github commits along with their moods.
+The web app suggests media and other forms of entertainment based on their mood.
 The app lets the user to make a to-do list.
 The app also shows a streak based on github commits.

 ## Getting Started